himy2u/aiopsinsights/docs/end-to-end-eng/ai-engineering/llmops-healthcare-triage/part1-problem-space.md

 While the business case for improving healthcare triage is clear, the core of the problem is a fascinating AI and data engineering challenge.
 This series will tackle it head-on.

+## Quick answers

+- **What is triage?** Sorting patient concerns to the right level of care and specialty with appropriate urgency.
+- **What problem are we solving?** Converting messy, free‑text symptom descriptions into structured decisions: `{specialty, urgency, next best action}`—reliably, safely, and fast.
+- **Why now?** Mature open models, affordable vector databases, and measurable ROI from reducing wait times and misrouting make automated triage both feasible and valuable.
+- **How to solve (preferred)?** A hybrid approach: a small fine‑tuned classifier for `{specialty, urgency}` plus RAG for medical grounding and an agentic clarifier for ambiguous inputs—chosen for accuracy, latency, and cost control.
+- **What does success look like?** Patients get the right care, quickly, with fewer ER misroutes.
+We’ll know we’ve succeeded when we hit our target KPIs (below) and sustain them in production.

 ### The Core Problem: From Unstructured Symptoms to Structured Decisions

 The central task is to transform a patient's colloquial, often ambiguous, description of their symptoms into a structured, clinically relevant, and actionable decision.